Korat-Dishant/dkrespar/README.md

 3. use uvicorn to deploy and check api locally
 4. deploy api using any web service provider !

+## working with google doc and drive api
+NOTE : in my code i have used google doc and drive api to fetch text from url of publically available pdf/doc file !
+       for you to work this you would require to get your own client_sectects and credentials from google cloud

+if you dont want to go throug all that and just want to use model locally you can do that too by integrating docx_to_text.py and pdf_to_text.py python file with dkrespar.py

 ## checkout -

 (heroku or deta or render)